mathematic-inc/ts-japi/src/docs/README.md

 ### Metadata

-The {@linkcode Metaizer} is used to construct generate metadata given some dependencies.
+The {@linkcode Metaizer} class is used to construct generate metadata given some dependencies.
 There are several locations {@linkcode Metaizer} can be used:

 - {@linkcode ErrorSerializerOptions.metaizers}
 - {@linkcode RelatorOptions.metaizer}